Overview

 MFA Authentication Methods

-MFA authentication can be performed through SMS, email, and virtual MFA device.
+MFA authentication can be performed through SMS, email, virtual MFA device, and security key.

 Application Scenarios

 MFA authentication is suitable for login protection and critical operation protection.
+You can bind a virtual MFA device to an IAM user for login protection and operation protection.
+Security keys are used for login protection only.
 If MFA authentication is enabled, the setting takes effect for both the management console and REST APIs.

-• Login protection: When you or an IAM under your account logs in to the console, you and the user need to enter a verification code in addition to the username and password.
+- Login protection: When you or an IAM user logs in to the console, you and the user need to enter a verification code in addition to the username and password.

 For more information about login protection and critical operation protection, see Critical Operation Protection.